 Grahame works with key public sector, academic and private sector organisations to develop innovation collaborations that seek to introduce new innovative healthcare solutions, that have been researched, evaluated and evidenced as being cost effective.
 He is keen to offer post-event support to any projects that show the potential to greatly improve the health of the citizens of Scotland.

-Idong is an eHealth advisor with extensive experience of developing and embedding digital health innovation, solutions and processes.
-He brings broad knowledge on commercial, IT management, governance and software development experience across Europe and North America having worked as principal consultant, researcher, investigator, team lead and project manager with a range of organisations and sectors.
+Idon is an Innovation Consultant with extensive experience of developing and embedding digital health innovation, solutions and processes to problems.
+He brings broad knowledge on commercialisation, research and ethics, technical architecture, governance and cloud software development experience across Europe and North America having worked with SMEs and large FTSE 100 companies across a range of sectors.

 Edinburgh native with experience in front end web development, product design and pitching.
 Previously participated in the Future Libraries and Future Health Product Forge events.

 Brian has a PhD in physics and has worked at Toshiba Medical for about 10 years.
 He is currently a team lead for in the Image Analysis group that develops signal processing and machine learning algorithms.

 Thomas is the Business Development Manager at The Data Lab, with 17 years of experience in Energy & Data Science Industries.

 Steph is a Project Development Manager at The Data Lab Innovation Centre and manages the Cancer Innovation Challenge, a Scottish Funding Council funded project to encourage open innovation in data to improve cancer care in Scotland.
 Her diverse background started in astrophysics and then went through film, dance and then back to the sciences in genomics, then carbon capture and storage and now data science.
 She can offer insights into general communications, project management and innovation in healthcare.